planttheidea/tact/README.md

 </div>
 ```

 We know, its not too crazy different, but humor us and look at the markup.
 You're grid is established by *attributes*, which is kind of a big deal because it is *declarative*.
-Attributes have dedicated styling, and they are declaratively reflective of how the data is organized, so the code is far more readable (wouldn't you rather just see "1/2" instead of calculate 6 is half of 12?).
-By the way, the grid is especially powerful because you have all fractions (down to 1/24), but also all whole-number percentages from 1-100.
+Attributes have dedicated styling, and they are declaratively reflective of how the data is organized, so the code is far more readable (wouldn't you rather just see "1/2" instead of calculate 6 is half of 12?) and there are some defaults which prevent the need for excess markup (hence the lack of need for the xs stacked styling).
+The grid is especially powerful because you have all fractions (down to 1/24), but also all whole-number percentages from 1-100.
 We all know you secretly want to create a 37-19-24-20 grid, and we want to make it happen.

 I won't bore you too much longer, but one more thing ... check this out: